Narciso Ramos: Career

 On August 8, 1967, he joined other Southeast Asian leaders in Bangkok in founding the ASEAN (Association of Southeast Asian Nations), and in signing the ASEAN Declaration.
 Through the formation of ties with socialist countries, he affirmed his beliefs in a neutral foreign policy, notwithstanding his anti-Communist principles.
 The bonds he formed then have stayed firm despite the vicissitudes wrought by time on the fragile world of international relations.

 Also, on September 16, 1966, he endeavored to remold Philippine friendship with the United States by signing the Ramos-Rusk Agreement, which decreased the tenure of the RP-US military bases agreement of 1947, originally 99 years, to only 25 more years and allowed the crucial changes in the Military Bases Accord on January 7, 1979.
 Thus, the leases expired in 1991, ahead of the original 2046 date.
 He was also instrumental in reestablishing the Asia Pacific Council, or ASPAC.

 Ramos left government service on December 31, 1968.
 During his retirement, however, he carried on tirelessly with his various civic, social and economic projects.
 In 1982, he was asked once more to serve in the government, as director of the Asian Exchange Center in Taipei, Taiwan (semi-official Ambassador to Taiwan).
 He was already 82 then, but he stayed on the job for three years.
 He was a public servant who have served under eight Philippine presidents from Manuel L. Quezon to Ferdinand E. Marcos.
 A true patriot, too, he believed that nationalism and modernization, through which the country could gain true independence and self-reliance, were the key to national progress.
-Ramos received the Legion of Honor award (rank of commander) and the Bronze Medal of Valor for his services as a guerrilla in the Second World War.
+Ramos received the Legion of Honor, rank of Commander. for his services as a guerrilla in the Second World War.
 Later, in recognition of his achievements in the Foreign Service, he was given the Order of Sikatuna Award (rank of datu).